dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 </tr>
 <tr>
 <td><p>Trend line</p></td>
-<td><p>Displays the trend line which visualizes how your data evolves over time.
+<td><p>Displays the trend line that visualizes how your data evolves over time.
 For example if performance is improving or deteriorating.
 Useful when periods are selected as category.</p></td>
 </tr>
 <tr>
 <td><p>Value labels</p></td>